 - (a) There are no "one day cricket" wides in this competition.
-Wides shall be interpreted as per the Laws of Cricket which are the same as Two day matches played in the McDonald's Sydney Shires competition. - (b) If the bowler bowls a ball, not being a No ball, the umpire shall adjudge it a Wide if the ball passes above the head height of the striker standing upright at the popping crease. - 6.23 LAW 23 (BYE and LEG BYE) shall apply. - 6.24 LAW 24 (FIELDER'S ABSENCE; SUBSTITUTES) shall apply subject to the following:
+Wides shall be interpreted as per the Laws of Cricket which are the same as Two day matches played in the McDonald's Sydney Shires competition. - (b) If the bowler bowls a ball, not being a No ball, the umpire shall adjudge it a Wide if the ball passes above the head height of the striker standing upright at the popping crease. - (c) For bowlers whom umpires consider to be bowling down the leg side as a negative tactic, the strict limited over Wide interpretation shall be applied.
+This action to be taken after the bowler has been given a first and final warning that future negative bowling will be called a wide - 6.23 LAW 23 (BYE and LEG BYE) shall apply. - 6.24 LAW 24 (FIELDER'S ABSENCE; SUBSTITUTES) shall apply subject to the following: